-- Transcriptomics: bulk RNAseq, scRNAseq, spatial transcriptomics
+- Transcriptomics: bulk RNAseq, scRNAseq, spatial transcriptomics,

 - Genomics: variant, haplotype and diversity analysis, genome assembly, metagenomics, epigenetics

-- DevOps: version control, test driven development and continuous integration, containerisation using Docker/Singularity
+- DevOps: version control: test driven development and continuous integration, containerisation using Docker/Singularity

-- Systems biology: multi-omics data integration, statistics
+- Systems biology: multi-omics data integration, network analysis

 - Statistics: linear models, ANOVA, hypothesis testing